Ecological Gardening - The Best way to Unlock the Benefits of Nature

 The use of various native plants such as native grasses and wildflowers like the Blood Root, also help in improving the natural environment by creating a perfect natural habitat for the insects and wildlife to call home.
 This also helps in effective pest control in your garden without using any harmful chemicals.

 Ecological gardening is not just about the plant life, as soil also plays a crucial role in it.
-A soil that has healthy organic structure is a home to complex nutrients and community of life that will work for you and keep plants and living organism, such as earthworms in your plant nursery thriving.
+A soil that has whole organic structure is a home to complex nutrients and community of life that will work for you and keep plants and living organism, such as earthworms in your plant nursery thriving.
 It’s important to have a solid organic soil management in place as it will greatly benefit the plants that one is growing.

-Composting your kitchen, organic garden, and yard waste can provide you sufficient organic matter required for fueling complex community of life that thrives naturally in landscape soil and an organic garden.
+Composting your kitchen, organic garden, and yard waste can provide you sufficient organic matter required for fueling a complex community of life that thrives naturally in landscape soil and an organic garden.
 Therefore, it’s important to feed your garden soil and not the plants.
 Allow nature to do its work and produce vital nutrients that are required by the plant life to thrive naturally.